New Clear Days: Song details

-Artwork

-A reflection of the album's title and lyrical content, the album cover shows a grainy television screen displaying a BBC TV weather forecast.
-Among the symbols for clouds is one located over London that is, on closer examination, a mushroom cloud.
-In addition, one of the temperature symbols has been replaced with one warning of radiation and the weatherman is glowing.

 Releases

 The American and Canadian releases omitted both "Cold War" and "America" in favour of the single "Prisoners".
 The U.S. album was released on CD twice: in 1995 as Anthology, by One Way Records, with four tracks from their second album, Magnets, as bonus tracks; and in 1998 as Vaporized, by Collectables Records, which included the Magnets album on the same CD.
+The 1996 best-of album Turning Japanese: The Best of the Vapors contained ten of the UK album's original 11 tracks, plus the single remix of "News at Ten".

 In 2000, Captain Mod Records, an offshoot of the Captain Oi! label, specialising in punk rock and new wave bands, reissued both of the band's albums on CD, separately.
 New Clear Days featured the original UK LP track listing for the first time on CD, and included all single mixes and B-sides the band recorded for the album as bonus tracks.
 The CD reissue of New Clear Days was remastered by Tim Turan and, while some of the bonus tracks had previously been issued on Turning Japanese: The Best of the Vapors (1996), many of the tracks made their debut on CD for the first time.
 The booklet included a brief essay on the band's history as well as the lyrics for all the songs on the album.

 In October 2021, New Clear Days was reissued on vinyl for the first time since 1980 by British label Demon Records, on split black and yellow vinyl and based on the 2000 remasters.